gaoran0623/Godot-Silkload/README.md

 # Godot-Shampoo

- A bone-driven cloth simulation solution for godot
+ A bone-driven cloth simulation solution for godot4.4+ 3D games, based on verlet integration algorithm.

 # How does it work